How To Use the Foreground Select Tool in GIMP

 This will invert your selection to select the background.

-Now, add your layer mask (you can also invert with the “invert” option from the layer mask panel) like you did in the first option.
+Now, add your layer mask (you can also invert with the “invert” option from the layer mask panel) as you did in the first option.

 Presto… the subject is now gone.